Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Januari 2026 06.28.05 UTC
+- WIB: Minggu, 4 Januari 2026 09.36.57 UTC
-- WITA: Minggu, 4 Januari 2026 07.28.05 UTC
+- WITA: Minggu, 4 Januari 2026 10.36.57 UTC
-- WIT: Minggu, 4 Januari 2026 08.28.05 UTC
+- WIT: Minggu, 4 Januari 2026 11.36.57 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: attitude
+Kategori: nature